Department of Electrical Engineering and Computer Science

 Fax: +1 (734) 763-4617

 John P. Hayes is a professor in the EECS Department at the University of Michigan, where he holds the endowed Claude E. Shannon Chair of Engineering Science.
 Prior to that he was on the faculty of the University of Southern California.
 He also worked in industry for a couple of years, and has held visiting positions at Stanford University, McGill University, the University of Montreal, Logicvision Inc., the University of Freiburg, and the University of Passau.
-Professor Hayes teaches and conducts research in the general area of computer science and engineering, with specific interests in computer-aided design, verification and testing of VLSI circuits; reliable computer architecture; neural networks; and unconventional computing techniques such as neural and quantum computing.
+Professor Hayes teaches and conducts research in the general area of computer science and engineering, with specific interests in computer-aided design, verification and testing of VLSI circuits; reliable computer architecture; neural networks; and unconventional computing techniques such as neural networks and machine learning, as well as stochastic and quantum computing.
 He was the founding director of Michigan's Advanced Computer Architecture Laboratory, now called the Computer Engineering Laboratory.
-He is author of seven books, including Computer Architecture and Organization, (McGraw-Hill, 3rd ed.
+He is the author of seven books, including Computer Architecture and Organization, (McGraw-Hill, 3rd ed.
 1998), Quantum Circuit Simulation (Springer, 2009), and Design, Analysis and Test of Logic Circuits under Uncertainty (Springer, 2012), as well as over 300 technical papers and several patents.
 He obtained his B.E. degree in electrical engineering from the National University of Ireland, Dublin, and his M.S. and Ph.D. degrees from the University of Illinois at Urbana-Champaign.
 He received the University of Michigan's Distinguished Faculty Award in 1999, and the Alexander von Humboldt Foundation's Research Prize in 2004.
-In 2013 he received a Lifetime Contribution Medal from IEEE for outstanding contributions to test technology in 2013, while he was the recipient of the ACM SIGDA Pioneering Achievement Award for contributions to logic design, fault tolerant computing, and testing in 2014.
+In 2013 he was awarded a Lifetime Contribution Medal from IEEE for outstanding contributions to test technology, while he was the recipient of the ACM SIGDA Pioneering Achievement Award for contributions to logic design, fault tolerant computing, and testing in 2014.
 Professor Hayes is a Fellow of both IEEE and ACM.

-* Computing principles underlying natural and artificial neural networks
+* Computing principles underlying natural and artificial neural networks.

 Financial Aid: This is available in the form of fellowships, research assistantships, and teaching assistantships.
 New students are admitted at two levels, MS and PhD, depending on their qualifications.
 Students entering with a BS degree may be admitted at either level; however, only those with outstanding qualifications are admitted at the PhD level.
 Such students will normally obtain an MS from Michigan en route to the PhD degree.
 Applicants who already have an MS degree in a relevant area can only be admitted at the PhD level.

 An exceptionally attractive feature of our program is that students admitted at the PhD level are guaranteed full financial support throughout their MS/PhD studies, as long as they are making satisfactory progress.
-PhD-bound students are typically supported as fellows or RAs in their first year, and as RAs or teaching assistants in later years.
+PhD-bound students are typically supported as fellows, TAs or RAs in their first year, and as RAs or TAs in later years.
 Admission at the MS level does not normally include financial aid.
 It should be noted that admission to the PhD level is extremely competitive.
 Those who are admitted typically have excellent GPA and GRE scores, rank near the top of their graduating class at a highly-ranked university, and have strong and credible letters of support that document their specific accomplishments, including (where applicable) academic achievements, publications, industrial experience, and PhD research potential.

 undergraduate students from other universities, and applications for such